containers/podman/docs/source/markdown/podman-run.1.md

 - Container image: Any environment variables specified in the container image.
 - **--http-proxy**: By default, several environment variables will be passed in from the host, such as **http_proxy** and **no_proxy**.
 See **--http-proxy** for details.
 - **--env-host**: Host environment of the process executing Podman is added.
 - **--env-file**: Any environment variables specified via env-files.
-If multiple files specified, then they override each other in order of entry.
+If multiple files are specified, then they override each other in order of entry.
 - **--env**: Any environment variables specified will override previous settings.

 Run containers and set the environment ending with a __*__.